awatson1978/deprecated-clinical-env/README.md

 Try not to commit your .env file to version control.
 It is best to keep it local to your machine and local on any machine you deploy to.
 Keep production credential .envs on your production machines, and keep development .envs on your local machine.

+Also, beware environment variables that have been sent to the client, and which wind up getting stored in cache.
+You may need to debug using incognito mode.

 ========================================
 #### Licensing